StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 The author of the book states: "*If that (the statistical model) doesn't make much sense, good. ... you're holding the right textbook, since this book teaches you how to read and write these mathematical descriptions*" (page 77).

-This package is intended to allow experimenting with this learning process using 3 available mcmc options in Julia.
+This package is intended to allow experimenting with this learning process introducing 3 available mcmc options in Julia.

 ## Layout of the package